 Were you injured on someone else’s property?
 If so, we strongly encourage you to speak with an attorney about your legal rights.

-To discuss your case in Bakersfield or Manhattan Beach, please call 661-333-3333 or contact the Law Offices of Mickey Fine today.
+To discuss your case in Bakersfield, please call 661-333-3333 or contact the Law Offices of Mickey Fine today.
 Your initial consultation is complimentary!